hulkdx/DocsK8S/README.md

 ### Volumes
 It’s a storage, if db pod get restarted, the data will be restarted as well, but with volumes this won't happen.

+<details><summary>Types of volumes</summary><br>

+#### Persistent volume
+- doesn't depends on the pod lifecycle
+- available to all nodes
+- must survive if all cluster crash
+- Needs actual storage
+  - Can come from any source
+  - k8s doesn't create or backup the volume

+Admin role creates `persistent volume` and users create `persistent volume claim`

+##### Persistent volume claim
+Application needs to claim the pv so it can use them.
+Another k8s component.

+Defines the size of the volume and access type and whatever volume matches this criteria, will be used.
+In the pod you have to use that claim in the pod specification.
+Then the volume is mounted in the pod.

+##### Storage Class
+Provides `persistent volume` dynamically whenever `persistent volume claim` claims it.

+#### ConfigMap and Secrets
+You can mount them into the pod

+</details><br>

 ### Deployment
 A blueprint for pods, which specifies how many replica of a ped is needed.